parousya/Parousya-SAAS-iOS-SDK/README.md

 // This notification is posted when a beacon has been unpaired
 // A PRSBeaconModel object is sent along with this notification, this is the unpaired beacon NotificationCenter.default.addObserver(self, selector: #selector(YourFunction), name: Notification.Name.didUnpairBeacon, object: nil)

+// This notification is posted when any sessions has been resumed
+// An array of PRSSesssionStartedModel objects is sent along with this notification NotificationCenter.default.addObserver(self, selector: #selector(YourFunction), name: Notification.Name.didResumeSessions, object: nil)
 ```

 These are the Notifications that Hosts should observe: